 From the 1970s, the ACS orchestra gradually established itself as one of the leading school orchestras in Singapore, taking top position at the Singapore Youth Festival (SYF) Central Judging Competition under the leadership of various prominent conductors such as Ms Tan Peng Tow.
 With the appointment of Mr. Chan Tze Law as Music Director in 1997, the ensemble was henceforth known as the ACS (Independent) Chamber Orchestra.

 Finally, in 2006, the inaugural cohort of International Baccalaureate students from the ACS (Independent) Chamber Orchestra championed yet another reformation for the orchestra.
 With that, the ACS (Independent) Philharmonic Orchestra was born.

 The ACS (Independent) Philharmonic Orchestra’s mission is to cultivate youth leadership through music.
 With strong support from the school, the orchestra seeks to explore the symphonic repertoire under the music direction of Mr Yang Zheng Yi (secondary orchestra) and Mr Edward Tan (IB orchestra), further their contributions to Singapore’s increasingly vibrant music scene, as well as maintain old partnerships whilst establishing new ones with orchestras, chamber groups, schools, and conservatories around the world.

-The orchestra has also clinched ten consecutive top awards at the biennial Singapore Youth Festival Central Judging (1999-2017) – a feat no other school has achieved – and hopes to continue bringing glory to God and the school.
+The orchestra has also clinched eleven consecutive top awards at the biennial Singapore Youth Festival Central Judging (1999-2023) – a feat no other school has achieved – and hopes to continue bringing glory to God and the school.